Purely infinite locally compact Hausdorff \'{e}tale groupoids and their $C^*$-algebras: Applications of the groupoid semigroup

 We then discuss the relation among our pure infiniteness, $n$-filling and local contraction property described in Example 3.15, 3.16, respectively.

-\begin{cor} Let $\CG$ be a locally compact Hausdorff \'{e}tale minimal ample groupoid having a compact unit space.
-Then $\CG$ has groupoid comparison and $M(\CG)=\emptyset$ if and only if $\CG$ is $1$-filling. \end{cor} \begin{proof} Let $U$ be an open set in $\GU$.
+\begin{cor} Let $\CG$ be a locally compact Hausdorff \'{e}tale minimal ample groupoid on a compact space.
+Then $\CG$ has groupoid comparison and $M(\CG)=\emptyset$ if and only if $\CG$ is $1$-filling. \end{cor} \begin{proof} Let $U$ be a non-empty open set in $\GU$.
 Now suppose $\CG$ has groupoid comparison and $M(\CG)=\emptyset$.
 Then one has $\GU\prec_{\CG} U$.
 Then Proposition 5.4 implies that there is a compact open bisection $O$ such that $s(O)=\GU$ and $r(O)\subset U$.
-This implies thta $r(O^{-1}U)=\GU$.
+This implies $r(O^{-1}U)=\GU$.
 Therefore, $\CG$ is $1$-filling.
 The reverse direction has been established in Example 3.15. \end{proof}

 \begin{cor} Let $\CG$ be a locally compact Hausdorff \'{e}tale minimal ample groupoid.
 Suppose $\CG$ has groupoid comparison and $M(\CG)=\emptyset$.
-Then $\CG$ is a locally contracting groupoid. \end{cor} \begin{proof} Let $U$ be an open set in $\CG$ and $V$ a compact open subset of $U$.
+Then $\CG$ is a locally contracting groupoid. \end{cor} \begin{proof} Let $U$ be a non-empty open set in $\GU$ and $V$ a compact open non-empty subset of $U$.
 Choose another non-empty open set $V_1\subsetneq V$.
 Now since $\CG$ has groupoid comparison and $M(\CG)=\emptyset$, Proposition 5.4 shows that there is a compact open bisection $O$ such that $V=s(O)$ and $r(O)\subset V_1\subsetneq V$.
 This shows that $\CG$ is locally contracting. \end{proof}

 To summarize, we have the following result.